The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Introduction

 The approach is computationally inexpensive, involving only linear transformations on pretrained embeddings.
-Further, it can be used to adjust the embeddings for documents that don't have labels for the confounders.
-As a result, the method is particularly useful for applied work, for example in computational social science research.
-In sum, we: \begin{compactitem} \item Formally show how erasure removes confounding information from document similarities (\S\ref{sec:background}); \item Construct a benchmark of paired data designed to measure the effects of confounding attributes on embedding performance (\S\ref{sec:setup}); \item Evaluate a varied set of embedding methods, establishing that observable features, like a text’s source, can harm the utility of text embeddings in applied settings (\S\ref{sec:results}); \item Demonstrate that applying a linear erasure algorithm to remove observed confounders can mitigate such issues---sometimes dramatically---without impacting other aspects of performance (\S\ref{sec:mteb}). \end{compactitem}
+To support practical use, we release a wrapper that streamlines encoding, fitting the deconfounder, and adjusting embeddings.
+In addition, we provide several evaluation datasets labeled both with confounders (language and source) and semantic content (e.g., topic).
+In sum, we: \begin{compactitem} \item Formally demonstrate how erasure removes confounding information from document similarities (\S\ref{sec:background}); \item Construct a benchmark of paired data to measure the impact of confounding attributes on embedding performance (\S\ref{sec:setup}); \item Evaluate a diverse set of embedding methods, showing that observable features such a text’s source can reduce the utility of text embeddings in applied settings (\S\ref{sec:results}); \item Show that applying a linear erasure algorithm to remove observed confounders can effectively mitigate such issues---sometimes dramatically---without degrading other aspects of performance (\S\ref{sec:mteb}). \end{compactitem}